 Reading for Joy:

-Overview: How could David describe God’s Word as his delight (Ps.
+Overview: You may be thinking, “Wait, how can the words ‘reading for joy’ and ‘lamentations’ go in the same sentence?”
+Great question!
+How could David describe God’s Word as his delight (Ps.
 119:174)?
 How could he say that the Scriptures were sweeter than honey and more precious than gold (Ps.
 19:10)?
-Because in them he had glimpsed the beauty, majesty, power, and mercy of God Himself.
-That’s the reason we’re going to read the Word, specifically Malachi, together.
+Because in them he had glimpsed the beauty, majesty, power, and mercy of God himself.
+That’s the reason we’re going to read the Word, specifically Lamentations, together.
 This class is designed to equip each of us to read the Bible with another person, whether believer or non-believer.
-In fact, a goal for class participants is that you do outside of class what we do in class—invite another person to read Malachi with you just like we’re doing.
+In fact, a goal for class participants is that you do outside of class what we do in class—invite another person to read Lamentations with you just like we’re doing.
 Join us in this discussion-filled group effort to peer into the Scriptures so that we may find lasting joy.